 As we move towards a “cookieless” 2021, advertisers are increasingly realizing the importance of content and contextual relevance to capture users’ attention at important moments of intent.
 This moment of intent could be: considering reading an article about how to prepare a great meal at home for dinner that night, researching razors that cost a dollar, or choosing a new makeup thanks to an influencer’s guidance.
 Delivering relevant, informative content to win new customers works.

 Financial institutions are still catching up to this concept.
 This has been proven again this past week: readers made quick decisions based on information with intent.
 Instead of being shared by financial institutions, informative content was shared by fellow users amongst each other, offering the advice that they should purchase GME, AMC stock, or Dogecoin (as in Woof, Woof) to make some fast bucks.
+Dogecoin has gained a lot of momentum of late and has thus, become one of the most noted digital currencies along with Bitcoin and Ethereum in recent times.
+This hullabaloo over cryptocurrency and its rage has many wondering about how to invest in cryptocurrency through various websites.
+Crypto has in fact, spread its fanbase to various aspects of the trading and investing sector.
+Virtual currencies such as Dogecoin can now not only prove to be useful on trading platforms, but on casino websites as well.
+It must also be noted that, dogecoin is making it’s way to casinos because of its ease of use and transactional capabilities.

 We find ourselves at a turning point: the intersection between accessible financial products and increased mass-market retail consumers is at an all-time high.
 The line between the everyday curious trader and boutique hedge fund advisors is blurring.